Strategy11/formidable-forms/readme.txt

 * Fix: Remove the non-functional search box from the Formidable -> Entries page for all forms
 * Fix: invalid HTML when displaying paragraph field text in a Dynamic List field
 * Fix: Prevent a php error message when showing an empty table from the formresults shortcode
-* Fix: & was converting to &amp; in Lookup fields pulling from Single Line Text
+* Fix: & was converting to &amp; in fields watching Lookups
 * Fix: Remove fields within section from section's logic options to help prevent logic loops
 * Fix: Time field conditional statements weren't showing content when they should
 * Fix: Time Field validation was having trouble when the start or end settings didn't include the leading zero (7:30 instead of 07:30)